mikeyp/waiting_queue/README.md

 Using with Drupal's standard queues
 -----------------------------------

-Drupal's default 'SystemQueue' class is non-blocking, which means that if the queue is empty, and you point a Waiting queue processor at it, it's going to poll your database for new items as often as it can, e.g. it's going to put significant load on it.
-As a workaround, if using an external blocking queue system like Beanstalkd is not possible, Waiting Queue provides a simple extension to the SystemQueue that polls the database at a configurable interval, defaulting to 1 second.
+Drupal's default `DatabaseQueue` class is non-blocking, which means that if the queue is empty, and you point a Waiting queue processor at it, it's going to poll your database for new items as often as it can, e.g. it's going to put significant load on it.
+As a workaround, if using an external blocking queue system like Beanstalkd is not possible, Waiting Queue provides a simple extension to the `DatabaseQueue` that polls the database at a configurable interval, defaulting to 1 second.

 To use this, simply change the queue class in your settings.php: